Articles for Riihimäki residents

 Better than before At Riihimäki, the challenges and opportunities of internationalization are discussed constructively

-Riksuun rakastuneet The R symbol insirs knitters
+Riksuun rakastuneet The R symbol inspires knitters

 Satu Suominen and Leena Salonen from Riihimäki are keen knitters.
 Both have woven the city's R symbol into the embroidered socks.